Markdown Strategy Optimizer

 What is a markdown strategy?

-A markdown strategy is a planned schedule of price reductions for items that aren't selling.
-Instead of randomly lowering prices, you calculate optimal timing and amounts based on holding costs, opportunity cost, and likelihood of sale at each price point.
+A markdown strategy is a planned schedule of price reductions for inventory that is not selling.
+Instead of randomly lowering prices, you set timing and amounts based on holding costs, opportunity cost, and the likelihood of sale.

 When should I start marking down items?

-It depends on your category and platform.
-Fashion typically needs markdowns after 30-60 days.
-Electronics after 14-30 days due to depreciation.
-Consider your storage costs, capital tied up, and sell-through expectations.
-This calculator helps find your optimal timeline.
+It depends on category and platform.
+Fashion often needs review after 30-60 days, while electronics can depreciate sooner.
+Consider storage costs, capital tied up, and expected sell-through.

 How much should I markdown?

-What's the "time value of money" in reselling?
+What is time value of money in reselling?